brendan-bertone/podsearch/README.md

 ##  Web Scrapper: Getting RSS Links
 The purpose of this web scraper is to get all the RSS links for the podcasts from the Kaggle data.
 An RSS link is something that every podcast has which is usually an html/xml page that contains basic information about the podcast.
 We will use the links to gather more information about the podcasts such as the number of episodes, descriptions, whether it's explicit, etc…

 This web scrapper will simply get the links for each RSS feed for the individual podcasts.

 The web scraper has 3 main parts.
 The first part is where it uploads the podcast_id_titles.csv and transforms it into a dataframe.
 From there it will create a list of all the titles that can be used to search for the podcast.

-Part 2 of the script is where you can use either the Google Method or Duck Duck Go method to use the title to search for the podcast addict link for the specific podcast.
-We used the Google Method for the Capstone because it ultimately proved to be more reliable and could do more links at a time.
+Part 2 of the script is where you can use either the Google Method or Duck Duck Go method to use the titles to search for the podcast addict link for the specific podcast.
+We used the Google Method for the capstone because it ultimately proved to be more reliable and could do more links at a time.
 Google allowed us to do about 45 podcasts per a time where Duck Duck GO limited us to 10-20.
+In the images you can see the process if we were to manually do it.

 Part 2
 ![image](https://user-images.githubusercontent.com/86931268/232615122-520d346b-ac2a-4002-ac14-989af220936e.png)
 ![image](https://user-images.githubusercontent.com/86931268/232615144-ba5fff8e-0f8e-4abf-9dd3-c277c9fb3cd0.png)

-The last part of the script uses the podcast addict link from part 2 and scrapes the site for the RSS link that is on the page.
+The last part of the script uses the podcast addict link from part 2 and scrapes the podcastadditct site for the RSS link that is on the page.
 Podcast addicts also had limitations with scrapping.
 After doing about 100 requests it wouldn’t allow us to search again for an hour or 2.
-This is also an active site and is continuously changing or having downtime so throughout collecting our data we had to modify the script.
-If we were to do it again we would look into other sites that possibly would have had the same information.
+This is also an active site and is continuously changing or having downtime so throughout collecting our data we had to modify the script (If it doesn't work let us know and we can look at it).
+If we were to do it again we would look into other sites that possibly would have also had a database of RSS Links.
 The last piece of the web scrapper was to output a CSV that contained the links of all the RSS feeds for the podcasts.

 Part 3
 ![image](https://user-images.githubusercontent.com/86931268/232615168-5e798676-b575-4526-9b77-a8b95fce78bf.png)

 Outside of the script, there was a manual piece to this part of the project.
 Since we could only run about 40-50 podcasts at a time we would manually take the results of the RSS link web scapper and add the links to a copy of the podcast_id_titles.csv which was called Podcast_Titles_RSS_Links_MASTER.CSV.
 This CSV was an exact copy of the podcast_id_titles.csv except that it had an extra column that contained the RSS Links.

 ![image](https://user-images.githubusercontent.com/86931268/232615194-db6856d5-d043-4ac0-8ef5-187988e96108.png)

 ## Web Scraper: Collecting RSS Data